zrex05/Co-op-Data-Analysis/README.md

 # Co-op-Data-Analysis
 This is a compilation of data analysis during time of research in nanophotonics at the University of Milan's Department of Physics.
 The data used is reflective of the dimensions that make up given materials and how much light they absorb based on the wavelength of the incident light.

-The "Error in Co-op Functions.R" file is used to calculate the errors that occur when either the known real or known imaginary refractive indices are put through the Kramers-Kronig function.
+The "Error in Co-op Functions.R" file is used to calculate the errors that occur when either the known real or known imaginary refractive indices for five materials (uploaded as .csv files) are put through the Kramers-Kronig function.

    The Kramers-Kronig function can be found in the following files: